+- A. The Civil Rights Act of 1991 (CRA 1991) was signed into law to roll back equal employment law to where it stood before the 1980s.
+It also permits compensatory and punitive damages. - 1.
+Burden of Proof what the plaintiff must show to establish possible illegal discrimination, and what the employer must show to defend its actions.
-- A. The Civil Rights Act of 1991 The Civil Rights Act (CRA) of 1991 places burden of proof back on employers and permits compensatory and punitive damages. - 1.
-Burden of proof was shifted back to where it was prior to the 1980s with the passage of CRA 1991.
-Thus, the burden is once again on employers to show that the practice (such as a test) is required as a business necessity.
-For example, if a rejected applicant demonstrates that an employment practice has a disparate (or "adverse") impact on a particular group, the employer has the burden of proving that the challenged practice is job related for the position in question. - 2.
-Money Damages Section 102 of CRA 1991 provides that an employee who is claiming intentional discrimination (disparate treatment) can ask for 1) compensatory damages and 2) punitive damages, if it can be shown the employer engaged in discrimination "with malice or reckless indifference to the federally protected rights of an aggrieved individual." - 3.
-Mixed Motives CRA 1991 states: "An unlawful employment practice is established when the complaining party demonstrates that race, color, religion, sex, or national origin was a motivating factor for any employment practice, even though other factors also motivated the practice."
-Employers cannot avoid liability by proving they would have taken the same action such as terminating someone even without the discriminatory motive.
-Plaintiffs in such so-called "mixed motive" cases recently gained an advantage from a U.S. Supreme Court decision in Desert Palace, Inc. v.
-Costa where the court decided that the plaintiff did not have to provide evidence of explicitly discriminatory conduct but could provide circumstantial evidence. - B. The Americans with Disabilities Act The American with Disabilities Act requires employers to make reasonable accommodations for disabled employees, and it prohibits discrimination against disabled persons.
-AIDS The EEOC's position is that the ADA prohibits discriminating against people with HIV/AIDS. - 1.
-Mental Impairments and the ADA Mental disabilities now account for the greatest number of claims brought under the ADA.
-"Mental impairment includes any mental or psychological disorder, such as emotional or mental illness." - 2.
-Qualified Individual The ADA prohibits discrimination against those who, with or without a reasonable accommodation, can carry out the essential functions of the job.

-- 3. Reasonable Accommodation If the individual cannot perform the job as currently structured, the employer is required to make a "reasonable accommodation," unless doing so would present an "undue hardship." - 4.
-Traditional Employer Defenses ADA complaints are flooding the EEOC and the courts.
-However, 96% of federal court decisions in a recent year were for the employer. - 5.
-The "New" ADA In 2008 amendments were made to the ADA.
-These changes will make it easier for employees to show their disabilities are limiting. - C. Uniformed Service Employment and Reemployment Rights Act - D. Genetic Information Nondiscrimination Act of 2008 The law prohibits discrimination by health insurers and employers based on people's genetic information.
-Specifically, it prohibits the intentional acquisition of genetic information about applicants and employees, and imposes strict confidentiality requirements. - E. State and Local EEO Laws Typically, such laws further restrict employers' treatment of job applicants and employees, especially those not covered by federal legislation.
-State and local equal employment opportunities agencies play a role in the equal employment compliance process. - F. Religious and Other Types of Discrimination Religious discrimination involves treating someone unfavorably because of his or her religious beliefs.
-The law protects not only people who belong to traditional organized religions such as Buddhism, Christianity, Hinduism, Islam, and Judaism, but also others who have sincerely held religious, ethical, or moral beliefs.
+- 2. Money Damages CRA 1991 provides that an employee who is claiming intentional discrimination (disparate treatment) can ask for 1) compensatory damages and 2) punitive damages, if it can be shown the employer engaged in discrimination "with malice or reckless indifference to the federally protected rights of an aggrieved individual." - 3.
+Mixed Motives under CRA 1991, an employer cannot avoid liability by proving they would have taken the same action-such as terminating someone-even without the discriminatory motive. - B. The Americans with Disabilities Act - 1.
+The American with Disabilities Act (ADA) of 1990 prohibits discrimination against qualified disabled individual with disabilities, with regard to applications, hiring, discharge, compensation, advancement, training, or other terms, conditions, or privileges of employment.
+ADA also says employers must make "reasonable accommodations" for physical or mental limitations unless doing so imposes an "undue hardship" on the business. - 2.
+Qualified Individual the ADA prohibits discrimination against those who, with or without a reasonable accommodation, can carry out the essential functions of the job.
+The individual must have the requisite skills, educational background, and experience.
+A job function is essential when, for instance, it is the reason the position exists or it is so highly specialized that the employer hires the person for his or her expertise or ability to perform that particular function. - 3.
+Reasonable Accommodation if the individual cannot perform the job as currently structured, the employer is required to make a "reasonable accommodation," unless doing so would present an "undue hardship." - 4.
+The ADA Amendments Act of 2008 (ADAAA) employers traditionally prevailed in almost all-96%-federal circuit court ADA decisions. - 5.
+The "New" ADA in 2008 amendments were made to the ADA.
+These changes will make it easier for employees to show their disabilities are limiting. - C. Uniformed Service Employment and Reemployment Rights Act employers are generally required, among other things, to reinstate employees returning from military leave to positions comparable to those they had before leaving. - D. Genetic Information Nondiscrimination Act of 2008 (GINA) the law prohibits discrimination by health insurers and employers based on people's genetic information.
+Specifically, it prohibits the intentional acquisition of genetic information about applicants and employees, and imposes strict confidentiality requirements. - E. State and Local Equal Employment Opportunity Laws usually cover employers (like those with less than 15 employees) not covered by federal legislation.
+State and local equal employment opportunity agencies (often called Human Resources Commission or Fair Employment Commissions) also pay a role in equal employment compliance. - F. In Summary: Religious and Other Types of Discrimination religious discrimination involves treating someone unfavorably because of his or her religious beliefs.
+The law protects not only people who belong to traditional organized religions such as

-G. Sexual Harassment